MileHacker Logo

 Krupa na Vrbasu

 Offers beautiful, easy walking trails along springs, watermills, and the Vrbas River.
-Suitable for all ages and fitness levels.
+Suitable for all ages and well-being levels.

 Manjača Mountain

-For challenging hikes and extensive trekking.
-Higher difficulty trails and rugged terrain.
+For difficult hikes plus widespread trekking.
+Higher difficulty trails and uneven ground.
 Multi-hour hikes with significant elevation changes possible.
 Proper gear and water are a good idea.
 A Hydration pack could be beneficial.

 Water Sports & Activities

-• Rafting/Kayaking on the Vrbas River: Internationally recognized for excellent white-water conditions.
+• Rafting/Kayaking in the Vrbas River: Internationally recognized for excellent white-water conditions.
 Sections range from calm to challenging.
 Local agencies offer guided tours with equipment.

 • Dajak: Unique, traditional wooden boat of Banja Luka.
 Propelled by a long pole, similar to a Venetian gondola.
 Arrange a ride for a relaxing, culturally distinctive view of the city from the water.